Reviewing 2018 and Anticipating 2019

 Source: StashAway, Bloomberg

-The US dollar outperformed with a +4.1% YtD gain on trade-weighted basis, and a 2.6% YtD gain against the SGD but not all protective assets perform equally well.
+The US dollar outperformed with a +4.1% YtD gain on trade-weighted basis, and a 2.6%.
 In fixed income, investors tend to think that short-term government bonds should bear the brunt of a rate hike cycle.
 In 2018, short to intermediate-dated US government bonds actually managed to return +1.0% (SHY, 1-3 years maturity) and +0.6% (VGIT, 3-10 years maturity) despite three 0.25% rate hikes by the Fed.
 As interest rates go up, bond investors initially lose in terms of negative price returns, but higher rates also mean that they are earning higher income.
 As long as the pace of rate hikes is gradual, higher income can offset negative price returns.
 The shadow of the rate hike cycle did however weigh on longer-term US government bonds with TLH (10-20 years maturity) and TLT (>20 years maturity) delivering -1.4% and -3.0%, respectively.

 As an asset class, corporate bonds were besieged by Fed’s liquidity withdrawal and the uncertain international trade environment.
 As a result, investment grade corporate bond as a sector (LQD) also underperformed with a YtD return of -3.5%.